 The time-based approach of preventive maintenance requires scheduled regular maintenance which may not accurately reflect the exact state of a piece of equipment and could lead to unnecessary maintenance interventions.
 It is assumed that a piece of equipment has a limited life based on pre-determined number of factors, common for its type.
 Therefore very often a part can be replaced before its actual failure point.

 On the other hand PdM allows maintenance technicians to anticipate the exact moment of a failure and service the machine only when necessary.
 The repair can be scheduled at a time when the maintenance activity is most cost-effective and has a minimal impact on the production.

 Including PdM in your maintenance program will result in considerable cost savings and higher system reliability.

-What tools and tests does PdM use to evaluate equipment condition?
+What tests does PdM use to evaluate equipment condition?